Frequently asked questions: Students

 You can, however, stay in Finland and study the language in 90 days if you have a visa or if you are not required to have a visa to come to Finland.
 Finnish embassies (or consulates) abroad make decisions on issuing visas.
 If you have been issued with a residence permit on other grounds, you can freely attend Finnish language courses in Finland.

-I am about to come to Finland for three months to do research in a Finnish university through an internship program.
+I intend to come to Finland for three months to do research in a Finnish university through an internship program.
 I am studying for a lower university degree in my home country.
 Am I considered a student who can come to Finland for an internship with a visa?

 Can I be granted a residence permit for taking open university courses?